Convergence of Nonlinear Filtering for Stochastic Dynamical Systems with L\'evy Noises: Introduction

 When $f_1=f_2=f_3=g_3=0$, this problem has been studied alternatively.
 Let us recall some works.
 In \cite{psn}, Park-Sowers-Namachchivaya considered the filtering problem with a two-dimensional plant and a one-dimensional observation process.
 There they used the time change and decomposition methods.
-And for the high dimension case, Park-Namachchivaya-Yeong \cite{pny} presented a numerical algorithm method.
-Later, Imkeller-Namachchivaya-Perkowski-Yeong \cite{ImkellerSri} showed that for the high dimension slow-fast dynamical system (\ref{Eq1}), the filter $\mE[F(X^{\e}_t)|\mathscr{F}_t^{Y^{\e}}]$ converges to the homogenized filter (See Section \ref{filpro}) by double backward stochastic differential equations and asymptotic techniques.
+And then for the high dimensional case, Park-Namachchivaya-Yeong \cite{pny} presented a numerical algorithm method.
+Later, Imkeller-Namachchivaya-Perkowski-Yeong \cite{ImkellerSri} showed that for the high dimensional slow-fast dynamical system (\ref{Eq1}), the filter $\mE[F(X^{\e}_t)|\mathscr{F}_t^{Y^{\e}}]$ converges to the homogenized filter (See Section \ref{filpro}) by double backward stochastic differential equations and asymptotic techniques.
 Recently, Papanicolaou-Spiliopoulos \cite{ps1} also studied this convergence problem by independent version technique and then applied it to statistical inference.
 When $f_1\neq0, f_2\neq0$, $f_3=g_3=0$, Kushner \cite{kus} studied this problem by a weak convergence method.

 Recently, some filtering problems, whose observation parts are driven by It\^o-L\'evy processes, appear in geophysics and finance (\cite{Dit, mbfp}).
+For example, $Y_t^{\e}$ stands for an observed asset price process in \cite{mbfp}.
 Moreover, some data information is well described only by L\'evy processes or It\^o-L\'evy processes.
 That prompts us to notice the case with $f_1\neq0, f_2\neq0, f_3\neq0$, or $g_3\neq0$.
-In the paper, we study it.
-Firstly, the dimension for the slow-fast system is proved to be reduced.
-Secondly, convergence of the corresponding nonlinear filtering to the homogenized filtering is shown.
+First of all, the dimension for the slow-fast system is proved to be reduced by a homogenized approach.
+And then, we show that the nonlinear filtering of the origin slow-fast system also converges to the homogenized filtering.